Collisteru/collisteru.net/content/other/test/test.md

 And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.

-<marquee>That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!
-That's all, folks!   </marquee>
+<marquee>That's all, folks!  🐈  That's all, folks!  🐈   That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈    That's all, folks!  🐈  That's all, folks!  🐈      </marquee>